itanyag22/trace-speed-safety/METHODOLOGY.md

 **The Safe System basis**

-The Safe System approach to road safety starts from a physiological fact: the human body can only absorb a limited impact force before catastrophic injury becomes likely.
-For pedestrians, the threshold above which fatality becomes probable in a frontal vehicle impact is approximately 30 km/h.
-For cyclists, it is approximately 40 km/h.
-For powered two-wheeler users, the relevant threshold for severe injury is approximately 50 km/h, though fatality risk rises at lower speeds due to the absence of crash protection.
+The Safe System approach to road safety starts from a basic physical fact that the human body can only absorb so much force in a collision before the injuries become fatal.
+For pedestrians, that threshold is around 30 km/h.
+For cyclists it is around 40 km/h.
+And for powered two-wheeler riders the threshold for severe injury sits around 50 km/h, though the risk of death rises at lower speeds because motorcycles and scooters offer no structural protection in a crash.

 These thresholds are not design targets in the sense that roads should always be limited to these speeds.
 They are injury thresholds in the sense that, wherever vulnerable road users are present and exposed to vehicle traffic, speed limits above these thresholds mean the system is not tolerant of human error.
 A pedestrian who steps into a 60 km/h traffic stream is in a situation where a driver error of one second is likely to be fatal.